BuckShlegeris/BuckShlegeris.github.io/ds-impls.md

 - what kind of hash map do you use? linear probing, quadratic probing, chaining?
 - if linear probing or quadratic probing, what do you use as your tombstone?
+  - You don't need a tombstone in linear probing.

 ### Practical implementations